Who is the BCPRC and what does it do?

 We know that people can be homeless for many reasons.
 However, the cost of housing in this province, and especially in Vancouver, is a significant reason.
-Last year, in the Downtown Eastside of Vancouver alone, 500 tenants were evicted from their homes through no fault of their own, only 21 new units of housing at welfare rate were opened, and average rents in privately owned and run hotels ramped up to $687 a month.
+In 2018, in the Downtown Eastside of Vancouver alone, 500 tenants were evicted from their homes through no fault of their own, only 21 new units of housing at welfare rate were opened, and average rents in privately owned and run hotels ramped up to $687 a month.
 These are huge expenses for low income people.
 That is why our poverty reduction plan aims to address housing and promote affordable housing solutions to help people vulnerable to homelessness or already living on the street.

 In our plan, we call for the provincial government to build at least 10,000 units per year of social housing and increase supported housing units for people with mental health or addiction issues.